iszen/RobocodeBv001/README.md

 Robocode - Template
 ====
-This is copy of Norbert Schneider's Robocode Template at: https://github.com/bertschneider/RobocodeTemplate.
+This is a copy of Norbert Schneider's Robocode Template at: https://github.com/bertschneider/RobocodeTemplate.
 It has been slightly modified to fit our needs.

 Development preparations or how to build a new robot